-Our move to a secondary office at the Mansion House site has brought with it many opportunities for development.
+Our move to a secondary office at the Mansion House site brought with it many development opportunities.

-We have moved some social groups there and have plans to develop services as a result of this positive relocation.
-We see this move as a catalyst for future developments to match the needs of existing service users and bridge gaps within the recovery of local people experiencing
+We moved some social groups there and were able to develop services as a result of this positive relocation.
+We used the move as a catalyst for future developments to match the needs of existing service users and bridge gaps within the recovery of local people experiencing mental ill-health.

 We left the Mansion House and our office at Harry Blackman House and were all home working during the pandemic.
 We have spent much of that time developing our strategy, rebuilding our Board of Trustees, developing new projects, and planning for the future in uncertain times.

 In May 2023 we moved into larger premises at Millennium House in the city centre and are now putting our plans into action and looking forward to providing even more support for the people of St Helens.